xuxiaohan/MSNE/README.md

 ## Maintainer

 Han Xu <myxuxiaohan@outlook.com>

-If you have any question don't hesitate to contact me.
+If you have any question, feel free to contact me.

 ## How to use
 ```python